Existential Arithmetic at Bread Level

 Acronyms used in this post: Artificial Intelligence [AI, computer systems that can generate, summarize, classify, code, analyze, imitate, and automate parts of human knowledge work].

-Can I buy the groceries?
+Can I buy groceries?

-Can I pay the rent?
+Can I pay rent?

-Can I pay the electricity bill?
+Can I pay electricity?

 People say career as if it is still a road.